 FYI: This site receives a small amount in commissions from affiliate links and third-party advertising.

+Why baby bonnets?
 When you are learning how to knit, small projects are a good way to gain experience as a knitter.
-One of my favorite small projects include knitting baby bonnets and hats.
+One of my favorite small projects includes knitting baby bonnets and hats.

-Bonnets and hats usually involve some shaping, so I would not recommend either as a project for a first time knitter.
+Bonnets and hats usually involve some shaping, and the stitch patterns tend to be quite decorate (and therefore a bit complicated) so I would not recommend either as a project for a first time knitter.

-Comparatively though, the shaping is relatively easy and once you have mastered the knitting basics like casting on and off and how to do knit and purl stitches, simple bonnets and hats can be attempted.
+Comparatively though, the shaping is relatively easy and once you have mastered the knitting basics, simple bonnets and hats can be attempted.

 Most young mums seem to prefer store bought hats made out of knitted fabric.
 But really, nothing beats a beautiful bonnet made by a loving relative!

-The shaping is relatively easy and involves knitting two or three stitches together five or six times across across the work.
+Most bonnets are knitted in the same basic shape, starting with a rectangle of patterned knitting and finished with shaping for the crown.
+The shaping is relatively easy and involves knitting two or three stitches together five or six times across the work.

 When the seam of the crown is stitched together, the shaping creates a circle at the back of the bonnet.